Work-Integrated Graduate Program

 ● Already have a bachelor's degree in computer science or equivalent professional experience

-● Want to specialize in AI, data science, or cybersecurity
+● Want to specialize in AI, data science, software engineering, or cybersecurity (coming soon)

 ● Want a graduate degree that pays for itself and puts you ahead financially